Gynecology

 Hormonal Causes

-Irregular ovulation (from PCOS, thyroid disease, perimenopause, or stress) causes an unpredictable hormonal environment — leading to irregular, sometimes heavy bleeding.
+Irregular ovulation (from PCOS, thyroid disease, perimenopause, or stress) causes an unpredictable PCOS and hormonal causes hormonal environment — leading to irregular, sometimes heavy bleeding.
 Often managed with hormonal treatment once the underlying cause is identified.

 Medication-Related